juannieu/NLP/README.md

 ## 5. Sentiment Classification:

-S
-entiment classification of clothing reviews using embeddings and LSTM Networks.
+Sentiment classification of clothing reviews using embeddings and LSTM Networks.

+## 6. Q & A Chatbot:

+Q

 Please do feel free to contact me: juanpablonietou@gmail.com